• Skip to primary navigation

 gujrati-aloo-vertical

 These cumin-spiced potatoes are a quick, easy and flavorful side.
-The potatoes derive flavor from a rich tempering of kadi patta, cumin and mustard seeds, and drizzle of sour yogurt.
+The potatoes derive flavor from a rich tempering of kadi patta, cumin and mustard seeds.

 5 from 2 votes